 Other winners include Labyrinth of Lies, These Are The Rules, Underdog, Hyena, Frank.

-New Line-MGM’s Middle Earth epic plundered an estimated $105.5m to dominate its second session with ease.
+DECEMBER 22 UPDATE: New Line-MGM’s Middle Earth epic plundered a confirmed $109m to dominate its second session with ease.

 New Line-MGM’s The Hobbit: The Battle Of The Five Armies dominated the North American box office, grossing an estimated $56.2m from Friday-Sunday that climbed to $91M over five days.